LibertyUnix/atomic-automator/README.md

 # Atomic-Automator
 Python Script to automate some of the Atomic Red Team & prepare a box for Blue Team training
 ### README
-This script was inspired by the atomic red team (redcanaryco/atomic-red-team: Small and highly portable ... - GitHub https://github.com/redcanaryco/atomic-red-team)
+This script was inspired by the atomic red team (redcanaryco/atomic-red-team: Small and highly portable)

+GitHub
+https://github.com/redcanaryco/atomic-red-team)

-The goal of this tool is to allow a security professional to quickyl setup a CENTOS/REDHAT box to train Blue Teams.
-The script allows you choose an area of emulation (Persistance, Credential-Access,etc.) or run them all.
+The goal of this tool is to allow a security professional to quickly setup a CENTOS/REDHAT box to train Blue Teams.
+The script allows you choose an area of emulation (Persistence, Credential-Access, etc.) or run them all.

 ### This is currently being developed so check back accordingly for the finished tool.